 One medical practice was fined for not taking the proper precautions to protect PII.
 Instead of leaving your organization open to lawsuits, learning what PII is will help you know what you need to protect and what you don’t.
 So how do you protect the PII in your care?

-One way to keep your data safe is by using HIPAA-compliant online forms.
-At Jotform, we offer secure, HIPAA-compliant online forms.
+One way to keep your data safe is by using HIPAA-friendly online forms.
+At Jotform, we offer secure, HIPAA-friendly online forms.
 Whether your patients are getting care exclusively online or just want to save time by filling out forms online, our forms will keep your PII protected.
-Find out what makes us a leader in HIPAA-compliant forms.
+Find out what makes us a leader in HIPAA-friendly forms.

 Thank you for helping improve the Jotform Blog. 🎉